 You are here

-One of the nation's most distinguished chemistry departments, C&CB has been home to four Nobel Prize winners, was the founding institution for the Journal of Physical Chemistry and has been consistently ranked a Top 10 chemistry graduate program by US News and World Report.
-Students in our programs avail themselves of cutting-edge research facilities on the Cornell campus, which include the Cornell Nanofabrication Center (CNF), the Cornell High Energy Synchrotron Source (CHESS), the Cornell Center for Material Research (CCMR) and the Advanced Center for Electron-spin Resonance Technologies (ACERT).
+As one of the nation's most distinguished Chemistry departments, CCB has been home to four Nobel Prize winners, was the founding institution for the Journal of Physical Chemistry (J. Phys.
+Chem.), and has been consistently ranked as a Top 10 Chemistry graduate program by U.S. News & World Report.
+Students in our graduate programs have access to several cutting-edge research facilities located on the Cornell campus, including (but not limited to) the Cornell Center for Advanced Computing (CAC), Cornell Center for Materials Research (CCMR), Cornell High Energy Synchrotron Source (CHESS), Cornell NanoScale Science & Technology Facility (CNF), Institute for Biotechnology | Biotechnology Resource Center (BRC) | Center for Advanced Technology (CAT), Kavli Institute at Cornell for Nanoscale Science (KIC), Nanobiotechnology Center (NBTC), and National Biomedical Center for AdvanCed Electron Spin Resonance Technology (ACERT).

 How to Apply